ricardojba/Even-More-Awesome-Mainframe-Hacking/README.md

 * **Master Console**
   * [A "system" level console](https://youtu.be/kjEEFSr-ncE?t=1356)
   * If you get access then its game over
+* **Everything on a Mainframe is a JOB managed by JES2 (Job Entry Sub-system)**
+  * Jobs are submitted to JES
+  * JES will queue the job and work on jobs in the order and priority they are assigned
+  * JES then takes the output and places it where it belongs
+* **Network JOB Entry (NJE)** - Can be used to send a JOB or multiple JOBs to a remote Mainframe for processing
+  * Runs over TCP/IP
+  * "Speaks" NJE Protocol
+  * Port 175/TCP or 2252/TCP (TLS)
+  * NODE - Name of a remote Mainframe system running NJE
+  * RHOST - Remote calling system name
+  * OHOST - Current system name
 * **External Security Managers (ESMs) - ACL, RBAC, etc**
   * TOP-SECRET
   * ACF-2